Electric Vehicle Charging Plan

 On September 14, 2022, the Biden Administration announced that Utah is one of 35 states whose National Electric Vehicle Infrastructure (NEVI) deployment Plan has been approved ahead of schedule.

 The Infrastructure Investment and Jobs Act, signed into law on Nov.
 15, 2021, established a first-of-its-kind National Electric Vehicle Infrastructure Formula Program (NEVI).
 NEVI will provide funding to states to deploy electric vehicle charging infrastructure along public roads to establish an interconnected network across the state and nation.
-Utah hopes to be one of the first states to submit and receive funding for its NEVI plan.
-You can view the approved plan here.
+Utah recently submitted its 2023 NEVI plan update for review and approval.
+You can view the approved plan update here.

 The NEVI Plan contains sections addressing charging infrastructure deployment, existing and future conditions, contracting, implementation, and program evaluation as well as documentation of state agency coordination, stakeholder outreach, and public engagement.
 The Plan addresses statewide connectivity and initial EV charging placement needs to reliably travel across the state and in rural areas, as well as augmenting the needs in urban areas for greater densities of EV vehicles.

 You can provide comments and input using the form at the bottom of this page.

 An interactive map illustrating the approved geographical areas for Phase I of Utah's NEVI Program, can be viewed here.

 UDOT intends to select one location to satisfy the Planned NEVI Phase I Areas along these corridors to install NEVI compliant chargers.
 The map offers an approximate view of potential areas within a *one-mile radius from the corridors.
 Under the NEVI Program, the installation of EVSE is mandated every 50 miles along the corridor and within one driving mile off the corridor.

 It should be noted that the information provided is voluntary and may not reflect precise distances.